jardeldyonisio/teach_and_repeat/README.md

 There are two methods to follow the demonstrated path:

 - **Dot-to-dot (nodes/repeat_path_coords.py)**: The robot follows a Pure Pursuit-like approach where it intercepts a look-ahead point.
 Once it reaches this point, a new point further along the path is set as the next target.
-- **Bezier curve based (nodes/repeat_bezier_path.py)**: The robot simulates multiple potential paths ahead using Bézier curves and selects the optimal path based on predefined criteria.
+- **Bezier curve based (nodes/repeat_bezier_path.py)**: The robot simulates multiple potential local paths ahead using Bézier curves and selects the optimal path based on predefined criteria.

 ## Installation
 To set up the Teach and Repeat system, follow these steps: